National Survey for Wales: 2022 pilot report (summary)

 - provide more information on interview length and other survey process metrics

-The sampling procedure for the pilot followed the same random probability sampling design as the main 2018-19 survey, with the exception that rather than including all local authorities in Wales, six local authorities were purposively selected, ensuring these areas covered different parts of Wales, and various levels of response rates in the previous survey year.
+The sampling procedure for the pilot followed the same random probability sampling design as the main 2021-22 survey.
+However, only seven of the 22 local authorities were selected, but we ensured these areas were representative geographically and in levels of response rate.

-A total of 198 interviews were achieved, with 1 interview conducted in a third language (other than Welsh and English).
+A total of 193 interviews were achieved, with 11 interviews conducted in Welsh.

-The median interview length was 49.3 minutes and the mean interview length was 49.7 minutes (excluding anomalies and outlier cases).
-Although this is four minutes longer than the target interview length for mainstage, the increase can be explained by the fact that some sub-samples were purposely routed to a higher proportion of people in the pilot than will be the case at main stage.
+The median interview length for the telephone section was 29.9 minutes and the mean interview length was 30.8 minutes (excluding anomalies and outlier cases).
+Although this is around five minutes longer than the target interview length for mainstage, the increase can be explained by the fact that some sub-samples were purposely routed to a higher proportion of people in the pilot than will be the case at main stage.
 This was done to achieve more accurate timings for the relevant questionnaire modules and questions.
 Also, as interviewers get used to the new modules in the questionnaire, the overall interview length is expected to decrease slightly over the course of the first couple of months of the survey year.

-The survey materials were found to be working well overall, but interviewers flagged up some amendments that should be considered for the A5 postcard reminder and the questionnaire showcards.
+The survey materials were found to be working well overall, interviewers only flagged a few minor amendments that could be considered.

-Interviewers reported that overall the questionnaire flowed well, with no major problems occurring during the field period.
+Interviewers reported that overall the questionnaire worked well, with no major problems occurring during the field period.
 However, the feedback highlighted a few sections that would benefit from being streamlined and improving the flow for the respondent.
+These included: the suggestion that the property question would be better at the beginning when confirming address; work and qualifications sections should be linked; and the routing could be changed so the question “Do you have a car/van” is not being asked twice.

 Conclusions and recommendations